WebAssembly/spec/md-proto/WebAssembly.md

 can serve the purpose of an address space for program data.
-For security and determinism, linear memory is *sandboxed*, and the other data structures in an instance, including the call stack, are allocated outside of linear memory so that they cannot be corrupted by errant linear memory accesses.
+For security and determinism, linear memory is *sandboxed*, and the other data structures in an instance, including the call stack, are allocated outside of linear memory so that they cannot be corrupted by errant linear-memory accesses.
 An instance can then be executed, either by execution of its [start function](#start-section) or by calls to its exported functions.